Testament (Guilty Gear): Concept and creation

-Introduced in the original Guilty Gear, Testament was made to be a "simple expression of the Grim Reaper, and intended mostly to create a suspenseful air for the game's final boss, Justice.
+Introduced in the original Guilty Gear, Testament was made to be a "simple expression of the Grim Reaper", and intended mostly to create a suspenseful air for the game's final boss, Justice.
 Series creator Daisuke Ishiwatari as the series progressed however, wanting to portray them as a "pitiful" character that yearned for family connection.
 With the game's sequel Guilty Gear X, Ishiwatari gave the character a theme of wanting "to find something to live for and something to protect" due to Testament's "incomplete existence", and he reflected this through the character's relationship with Dizzy, another character who wanted to live a quiet life.

 Ishiwatari identified them as androgynous and emphasized this through the character's silhouette, saying that they had "transcended human existence."
 They originally went by he/him pronouns in the English version, and it was stated that they became agender due to becoming a Gear.
 Testament was considered for inclusion in Guilty Gear Xrd, but was not included in the end.
 Ishiwatari presented concept art made for Testament in Xrd, telling viewers at EVO 2022 that this is what they would look like had they been in Xrd.
 When deciding who to add to Guilty Gear Strive as downloadable content, Testament was chosen due to the belief that they would create buzz since Testament hadn't appeared since Guilty Gear XX.
 Testament, when introduced into Guilty Gear Strive, was identified using they/them pronouns.
 Arc System Works marketing rep Riku Ozawa later identified them as agender, saying "neither male nor female, Testament is Testament."
 Ozawa added that English speakers would say they and them.

 Testament was originally voiced by Takami Akkun in the first Guilty Gear, and later by Katsuaki Kobayashi in Guilty Gear X and XX.
-In Guilty Gear Strive, Testament is voiced in Japanese by Yū Kobayashi in Japanese and in English by Kayleigh McKee.
-McKee also voices Testament's accompanying Succubi.
+In Guilty Gear Strive, Testament is voiced in Japanese by Yū Kobayashi in Japanese, in English by Kayleigh McKee, and in Korean by Cho Hyun-jung.
+McKee also voices Testament's accompanying Succubi in English.
 During Testament's voice work, Ishiwatari and other members of the team worked with McKee remotely to explore options with the performance.
 McKee did her voice lines apart from other voice actors, which is typical for the whole cast.